The final day for introducing bills into the 2013 legislative session came Valentine's Day.

 The urge to tinker with the tax code appears a common element in obscure proposals.
 Certainly all these proposals will make New Mexico better.
 After all, the tax code is a fragmented mess, so what's one more totally reasonable exception.
 Let's do something for group A or industry B.

 The exception to my little-stuff generalization comes from two San Juan County Republicans, Rep. Tom Taylor and Sen. William Sharer.
 Let's pretty much start over with the tax code, they say in House Bill 369 and Senate Bill 368.
 The bill is 207 pages.
-They even propose dumping "funding acts," whatever those are, relating
+They even propose dumping "funding acts," whatever those are, relating to minor league baseball stadiums and university athletic facilities.

 Taylor and Sharer deserve an A++++ for what was clearly a massive effort to put the bill together.
 With six House and four Senate committee referrals, the bill is going nowhere this year.
 But if it restarts consideration of a complete overhaul of the tax code, good will come of it.